Skip to content

 Key fields (see JSON schema for full list):

 • Title row fields: titleBusinessUnit, titleNamespace, titleDateStart, titleDateEnd, titleDateFormat, titleDateLink, titleMeasures, titleScenarios, titleVariances, titleOrder, titleOrderDirection.
+The date fields accept both date (2024-01-01) and datetime (2024-01-01T14:30:00Z) values.

 • Page frame fields: pageLayout, pageCustomTemplate, pageGridGap, pageFormat, pageOrientation, pageFitToContent, pageNumber, footerDisplayPageNumber, footerText.